MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Batch/v1.1.4/New-AzureRmBatchApplication.md

 ```

 ## DESCRIPTION
-The **New-AzureRmBatchApplication** cmdlet adds an application to the specified azure_2 Batch account.
+The **New-AzureRmBatchApplication** cmdlet adds an application to the specified Azure Batch account.

 ## EXAMPLES